Section 1 - Your Booking

 Health: There are no recommended vaccinations for travel to Switzerland.
 It is recommended that you obtain a European Health Insurance Card from your local post office or online at www.ehic.org.uk.
 This is not a substitute for travel insurance but it entitles you to emergency treatment and immediately necessary healthcare in EU countries at reduced cost.
-Note that EHIC cards issued by the UK will no longer be valid in the event that the UK leaves the EU on 29 March 2019 without a deal.
+Note that EHIC cards issued by the UK will no longer be valid in the event that the UK leaves the EU without a deal.

 Passport: For British passport holders a passport is required to be valid for at least one day beyond the intended departure date from Norway – see Brexit note above.
 For other nationalities please contact the Norwegian embassy at www.norway.org.uk.